tidaltheory/wordpress-flow/README.md

 grunt
 ```

-> Alternatively, develop theme in a separate location/repository and include in `/wp-content/themes` as a submodule.
+> **Note:** [Roots](http://roots.io/starter-theme/) and [Bones](http://themble.com/bones/) are worth a look too.

 ## Develop custom theme/site

-Following FED standards, of course.
+Following [FED standards](https://github.com/tidaltheory/frontend-code-standards/wiki), of course.
+Either develop theme in `/wp-content/themes` directly, or in a separate location/repository and include in `/wp-content/themes` as a submodule.

 ```bash
 grunt
 bower